-Select material of adequate size so the router clears the clamps, which are best placed in the corners.
+Select material of adequate size so the router clears the clamps, which are best placed in the corners and where the material crosses a mount bar.
 Generally leave about 1 inch around each edge.

-Material should be supported about every foot, and spaced away from the rails so you don't cut through the rails.
+Material should be supported about every foot, and spaced away from the rails so you don't cut through the rails. .032 Material should be supported about every 6 inches.

 Material spacers are supplied in the tool box.
-These can be fabricated from inexpensive plastic lattice strips found in most lumber yards.
+These can be fabricated from inexpensive plastic lattice strips found in most lumber yards or common paint sticks.